srkunze/xheap/README.rst

 Can I specify the order of the heap?
 ------------------------------------

 Just imagine two heaps of the very same set of items but you need different sorting for each heap.
+Or you need a max-heap instead of a min-heap.
 That is what ``OrderHeap`` is designed for:

 .. code:: python